 Below is an example of a job that pulls down a clone of a large repo (~4GB), then saves and retrieves the cache.

-On M1, the same job finished in under 7 minutes, nearly a quarter of the time required to run on Intel hardware!
+On the M1 large resource class, the same job finished in under 7 minutes, approximately 25% of the time required to run on Intel hardware!
 Please note that performance results will vary depending on the workflow.

 How to use the M1 resource class in your CircleCI pipelines